akashgokul/Causal_Research/README.md

 # Causal Library
 ### This repository is a collection of functions defining causation of a variable and the responsibility of a variable within a given model.
 #### The python file: causality_and_responsibility.py contains all these functions and has comments to understand each function.
-The iPython Notebook was simply used for testing purposes.
+The iPython Notebooks were simply used for testing purposes.

 ## Syntax
 A model consists of the following elements: